-In Q4 2017 (since 1 October 2017), the parent company verified - based on current estimates - the adopted periods of economic usefulness of fixed assets included in the group of formwork systems and thus reduced depreciation rates.
+In Q4 2017 (since 1 October 2017), the Company verified the adopted periods of economic usefulness of tangible assets included in the group of formwork systems and thus reduced the depreciation rates.
 The changes caused a decrease in depreciation costs for this group of fixed assets by PLN 11,802 thousand compared to the no-change scenario.